On an analogue of the conjecture of Birch and Swinnerton-Dyer for Abelian schemes over higher dimensional bases over finite fields: The determinant of the pairing

-Since $\Acal(X) \otimes \Q_\ell/\Z_\ell$ is divisible, one gets an inclusion $\Acal(X) \otimes \Q_\ell/\Z_\ell \hookrightarrow \Divv\H^1(X,\Acal[\ell^\infty])$.
-Since $\Sha(\Acal/X)[\ell^\infty] = \H^1(X,\Acal)[\ell^\infty]$ is finite, if an element from $\Divv\H^1(X,\Acal[\ell^\infty])$ is mapped to $\H^1(X,\Acal)[\ell^\infty]$, it has finite order and is divisible, so it is $0$, hence it comes from $\Acal(X) \otimes \Q_\ell/\Z_\ell$.
+Since $\Acal(X) \otimes \Q_\ell/\Z_\ell$ is divisible, one gets an inclusion $\Acal(X) \otimes \Q_\ell/\Z_\ell \hookrightarrow \H^1(X,\Acal[\ell^\infty])_\divv$.
+Since $\Sha(\Acal/X)[\ell^\infty] = \H^1(X,\Acal)[\ell^\infty]$ is finite, if an element from $\H^1(X,\Acal[\ell^\infty])_\divv$ is mapped to $\H^1(X,\Acal)[\ell^\infty]$, it has finite order and is divisible, so it is $0$, hence it comes from $\Acal(X) \otimes \Q_\ell/\Z_\ell$.

-The upper and middle right arrows are induced by the hard Lefschetz theorem~\cref{thm:hardLefschetzFiniteGroundField}, and the lower one by functoriality of the $\coker$-functor.
-So the middle one is an isomorphism, hence the upper one is injective and the lower one surjective by the snake lemma.
+The upper and middle right arrows are induced by the integral hard Lefschetz theorem~\cref{thm:integralhardLefschetz} (injective) and the hard Lefschetz theorem~\cref{thm:hardLefschetzFiniteGroundField} (isomorphism), respectively, and the lower one by functoriality of the $\coker$-functor.
+So the lower one surjective by the snake lemma.

 For the exactness of the columns: Left column: This column arises from tensoring